 That one’s my newest version which I LOVE.
 Here’s the original.
 (Which I also love.)

 And now I have a new, School Messenger Bag:

 I think I have a thing for sewing new bags.
 I don’t carry a purse, always just a bag of some sort, so maybe that’s why.
 My bag functions as my diaper bag and my purse all in one.
-Remember this little sling tote?
 I loved making that.
-And this reversible messenger bag?
+And this mini messenger bag?
 Yes, I like to sew bags.
 I have more planned still too.

 I affectionately refer to my most recent bag as “the dungeon” because it is so large and full of so many random items.
 (Goggles anyone?
 How about an old french fry?
 Soccer sock?)
 I wanted to try to make a new bag that was less dungeon like-maybe more compartments or maybe a slightly smaller bag.

 Well, I succeeded in making a cute bag, but I am not sure that it is going to be any less dungeony.
 Oh well.
 I still love it.

 Want to make it yourself?
 I know you do.
 Here’s my newest messenger bag pattern for you to sew!

 - 1 yard of fusible fleece interfacing (this stuff is one of my favorite things to sew with!
 You really have to try it!)

 Final dimensions on this messenger bag will be about 16 inches wide by 14 inches high.
 You can easily adjust it to be other sizes if needed though.